Lockheed Martin F-35 Lightning II: Design and production

 The aircraft's software was developed as six releases, or Blocks, for SDD.
 The first two Blocks, 1A and 1B, readied the F-35 for initial pilot training and multi-level security.
 Block 2A improved the training capabilities, while 2B was the first combat-ready release planned for the USMC's Initial Operating Capability (IOC).
-Block 3i retains the capabilities of 2B while having new hardware and was planned for the USAF's IOC.
+Block 3i retains the capabilities of 2B while having new Technology Refresh 2 (TR-2) hardware and was planned for the USAF's IOC.
 The final release for SDD, Block 3F, would have full flight envelope and all baseline combat capabilities.
 Alongside software releases, each block also incorporates avionics hardware updates and air vehicle improvements from flight and structural testing.
 In what is known as "concurrency", some low rate initial production (LRIP) aircraft lots would be delivered in early Block configurations and eventually upgraded to Block 3F once development is complete.
 After 17,000 flight test hours, the final flight for the SDD phase was completed in April 2018.
 Like the F-22, the F-35 has been targeted by cyberattacks and technology theft efforts, as well as potential vulnerabilities in the integrity of the supply chain.

-Testing found several major problems: early F-35B airframes had premature cracking, the F-35C arrestor hook design was unreliable, fuel tanks were too vulnerable to lightning strikes, the helmet display had problems, and more.
+Testing found several major problems: early F-35B airframes were vulnerable to premature cracking, the F-35C arrestor hook design was unreliable, fuel tanks were too vulnerable to lightning strikes, the helmet display had problems, and more.
 Software was repeatedly delayed due to its unprecedented scope and complexity.
 In 2009, the DoD Joint Estimate Team (JET) estimated that the program was 30 months behind the public schedule.
 In 2011, the program was "re-baselined"; that is, its cost and schedule goals were changed, pushing the IOC from the planned 2010 to July 2015.
 The decision to simultaneously test, fix defects, and begin production was criticized as inefficient; in 2014, Under Secretary of Defense for Acquisition Frank Kendall called it "acquisition malpractice".
 The three variants shared just 25% of their parts, far below the anticipated commonality of 70%.

 The program received considerable criticism for cost overruns and for the total projected lifetime cost, as well as quality management shortcomings by contractors.
+As of August 2023, the program was 80% over budget and 10 years late.